Mural artístico na Fábrica Bhering na Zona Portuária do Rio

 ✔ Go during the day

-✔ Prefer app or tram
+✔ Prefer a ride-hailing app or VLT

 ✔ Avoid empty streets

-✔ Don’t expose valuables
+✔ Don’t display valuables

-👉 https://viagenselugaress.com/seguranca-no-rio-de-janeiro-guia-completo-2026/
+👉 https://viagenselugaess.com/seguranca-no-rio-de-janeiro-guia-completo-2026/

-What to do inside the Bhering Factory
+What to Do Inside the Bhering Factory

 • Handmade ceramics